Veel mensen vinden het leuk om in een groep met leeftijdsgenoten te reizen. Ben jij ook zo iemand? Dan ben je bij ons aan het juiste adres!

 Ho Chi Minh City

-Arrive in Ho Chi Minh City very early (approx. 4am) and transfer to your hotel.
-Then leave your gear in a day room at the hotel.
+Arrive in Ho Chi Minh City very early (approximately 4 am) and transfer to your hotel, then leave your gear in a day room at the hotel.
 Formerly known as Saigon, Ho Chi Minh City is a whirl of sights and sounds.
-A blend of old and new, East and West, if you will.
 You can still see the French influence in the top-notch baguettes and coffee on offer.
 Compared to the north the food is spicier, sweeter and more varied.
-Much of city life happens on the streets, which are lined with shops, stalls and vendors whose wares are spread on the footpath – everything from soup to sophisticated electronics.
-Your leader will take you on a walk through the city to point out the best places and sites.
-Then you have some free time this afternoon.
-Well worth the visit are the Reunification Palace and War Remants Museum.
-Maybe join your newest and best travel buddies for a celebratory meal and drink tonight on Pham Ngu Lao Street.
+Perhaps take advantage of the early morning by checking out the markets and tucking into a bowl of pho with the local traders.
+Your leader will let you know the best places to check out during your free time.
+Well worth the visit are the Reunification Palace and War Remnants Museum.
+Included for today is a local experience with uni students called Ca Phe Bet, which literally translates to ‘coffee on the flat ground’.
+Enjoy some coffee and a snack in one of the many parks.
+Tonight, why not get your group together for a meal and some drinks on Pham Ngu Lao Street?

 Ho Chi Minh City

 With no planned activities today, you can depart at any time.
 If you would like to spend some more time in Ho Chi Minh City, we don’t blame you!
 We’re happy to organise additional accommodation (subject to availability).
 The Cu Chi Tunnels are an interesting day trip nearby, plus the city is a great springboard to head down to the Mekong Delta or to Phu Quoc Island.
 Ask your group leader for more recommendations or, better yet, book an Urban Adventures tour!
 Find out more at urbanadventures.com/destination/ho-chi-minh-city-tours.